A theory of locally impenetrable elastic tubes: Introduction

-Local impenetrability in slender bodies is also of significance in the computation of \emph{ideal shape} of knots \cite{gonzalez2001} and clasps \cite{starostin2003,cantarella2006}.
-Loosely speaking, the ideal shape of a knotted curve of a given topology is the shape it acquires when thickened into the thickest possible smooth tube, subject to the constraint of self avoidance.
-Here, by self avoidance we mean both local and global impenetrability \cite{gonzalez1999}.
-The ideal shape of a clasp is defined as the shape acquired by two linked filaments of finite thickness that are pulled against one another \cite{grandgeorge2021,starostin2003}.
-The constraint of global impenetrability is actively incorporated in the computations of the ideal shapes of knots and clasps \cite{johanns2021,grandgeorge2021}.
-However, the cap on the Frenet curvature imposed by the local impenetrability constraint may still be exceeded in such models (\cite{grandgeorge2021}, Figure S16), rendering the resulting configurations non-smooth and unphysical.
+Local impenetrability in slender bodies is also significant in computing the \emph{ideal shape} of knots \cite{gonzalez2001} and clasps \cite{starostin2003,cantarella2006}.
+Loosely speaking, the ideal shape of a knotted curve of a given topology is the configuration it acquires when thickened into the thickest possible smooth tube, subject to the constraint of self-avoidance (implying both local and global impenetrability).
+While the shapes of ideal knots are primarily dominated by the constraint of global impenetrability \cite{gonzalez1999}, it has been observed in \cite{carlen2005} that, up to numerical error, local impenetrability bounds also arise in trefoil knot configurations.
+The ideal shape of a clasp is defined as the configuration assumed by two linked filaments of finite thickness pulled against one another.
+The shapes of ideal clasps have been computed in \cite{starostin2003,cantarella2006} for the special case where the centerlines of the two filaments lie in mutually orthogonal planes.
+Such a configuration referred to as the \emph{ideal orthogonal clasp}.
+The constraint of global impenetrability is actively incorporated into computations of the ideal shapes of knots and clasps \cite{johanns2021,grandgeorge2021}.
+However, the bound on the Frenet curvature imposed by local impenetrability may still be exceeded in such models (\cite{grandgeorge2021}, Figure S16), rendering the resulting configurations non-smooth and unphysical.
+The current theory could therefore be of relevance in computing both globally and locally impenetrable ideal shapes of knots and clasps.

-Another set of problems where local impenetrability is of importance concerns optimal packing of filaments in a confined volume.
-Local impenetrability greatly affects the optimal packing of flexible filaments, as it imposes a hard constraint on the extent to which each tube may bend \cite{przybyl2001,greenvall2024}.
-Questions of optimal packing of filaments also arise in the context of biomolecules, such as the DNA, and have been widely studied under the purview of rod models \cite{benham1977,banavar2007,maritan2000,smith2008,sogo1999,stasiak2000,westcott1997,goyal2008,katritch1996,purohit2008,schlick1995,travers2004}.
-While a substantial part of the literature on the subject \cite{balmaz2012,chamekh2009,coleman2000,starostin2004,starostin2014}, partly inspired by its relevance to biological structural shapes, accounts for global impenetrability, the constraint of local impenetrability has received far less attention outside the realm of pure mathematics \cite{gonzalez2002,hoffman2022}.